-There is uncertainty regarding the U.S. federal income tax consequences of an investment in the CDs due to the lack of governing authority.
 You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences," and in particular the subsection thereof entitled "- CDs with a Term of More than One Year," in the accompanying disclosure statement.
-Based on current market conditions, we intend to treat the CDs for U.S. federal income tax purposes as "contingent payment debt instruments."
-Assuming this treatment is respected, as discussed in that subsection, unlike a traditional certificate of deposit that provides for periodic payments of interest at a single fixed rate, with respect to which a cash-method investor generally recognizes income only upon receipt of stated interest, you generally will be required to accrue original issue discount ("OID") on your CDs in each taxable year at the "comparable yield," as determined by us, although we will not make any payment with respect to the CDs until maturity.
-Upon sale or exchange (including at maturity), you will recognize taxable income or loss equal to the difference between the amount received from the sale or exchange and your adjusted basis in the CD, which generally will equal the cost thereof, increased by the amount of OID you have accrued in respect of the CD.
+Unlike a traditional certificate of deposit that provides for periodic payments of interest at a single fixed rate, with respect to which a cash-method investor generally recognizes income only upon receipt of stated interest, the CDs will be treated for U.S. federal income tax purposes as "contingent payment debt instruments."
+As discussed in that subsection, you generally will be required to accrue original issue discount ("OID") on your CDs in each taxable year at the "comparable yield," as determined by us, although we will not make any payment with respect to the CDs except upon an automatic call or at maturity.
+Upon sale or exchange (including an automatic call or at maturity), you will recognize taxable income or loss equal to the difference between the amount received from the sale or exchange and your adjusted basis in the CD, which generally will equal the cost thereof, increased by the amount of OID you have accrued in respect of the CD.
 You generally must treat any income as interest income and any loss as ordinary loss to the extent of previous interest inclusions, and the balance as capital loss.
 The deductibility of capital losses is subject to limitations.
+The discussions herein and in the accompanying disclosure statement do not address the consequences to taxpayers subject to special tax accounting rules under Section 451(b) of the

-Special rules may apply if the amount payable at maturity is treated as becoming fixed prior to maturity.
-You should consult your tax adviser concerning the application of these rules.
-The discussions herein and in the accompanying disclosure statement do not address the consequences to taxpayers subject to special tax accounting rules under Section 451(b) of the Code.
+Code.
 Purchasers who are not initial purchasers of CDs at their issue price should consult their tax advisers with respect to the tax consequences of an investment in CDs, including the treatment of the difference, if any, between the basis in their CDs and the CDs' adjusted issue price.